Project Update

 The Burslem Drive underpass was first constructed in the 1970s as part of an expansion of the Maddington Central Shopping Centre.
 The underpass was created to allow residents on the river-side of Burslem Drive a safe access point to the Maddington Town Centre.

 The underpass remains popular with residents and cyclists, with approximately 100 users per day.
-To increase safety within the underpass and encourage more people to utilise it, the City is making improvements.
+To increase safety within the underpass and encourage more people to utilise it, the City has made improvements.

 As part of the recent Burslem Drive duplication between Olga Road and Attfield Street, the City upgraded the pedestrian underpass to include the following: